 Following are highlights of the college’s plans for the fall.
 You can also view the report from the Working Group on Returning for Fall 2020 that informed the plan.
 We also hosted a series of virtual town halls.
 Stay tuned for emails with specific instructions, deadlines and details from departments and offices.
 And please read President Mandel’s full letter for more details.
 You can find answers to your questions on the Students & Families, Faculty, Staff, and Alumni & Visitors FAQ pages.

 Please note that Williams’ plan for the fall is continually evolving based on the most recent information available from our public health partners.
 If the situation worsens significantly before the start of the semester, the college may have to reconsider the decision to reconvene.
 And if things worsen once the fall semester has begun, the college may be required to announce a mid-semester shut down.

 How are classes being offered in the fall?

 Faculty members have worked hard to develop courses that blend in-person and remote instruction.
 As a result, students who opt to study remotely will still have full access to our courses (though not necessarily all sections).
 Even students who return to campus may be joining classes remotely in order to manage class sizes, ensure social distancing and meet the needs of faculty for whom it’s not safe to return.
-A preliminary list of fall- and spring-semester courses is available here.
+The course catalog can be found here.
 Learn more about the academic calendar, credits and requirements, returning to campus, requesting a leave or gap year, and study away on the Students & Families FAQ.